StatCan/egp-crn/docs/source/road_network_collapse/meshblock_conflation.rst

 Progress
 ========

+.. admonition:: Note

     This section is temporary and will be removed once this task is completed.

 .. figure:: /source/_static/progress_charts/meshblock_conflation_progress.svg
     :alt: Meshblock conflation progress.